-10.4.3 Accumulation of Overtime
+10.3.3 Accumulation of Overtime

 - a) Employees will be allowed to accumulate overtime in an Overtime Bank, up to a maximum of ten (10) days, or eighty (80) hours.
-The City will allow employees to use the overtime banked based on a revolving bank, whereby once the maximum hours permitted are banked, the entire bank does not have to be used before additional overtime can be banked.
-(Revised March 1, 2001) - b) 4X4 shift operators will be permitted to bank up to one hundred and twenty (120) hours during the winter shift schedule, provided that hours banked in excess of eighty (80) hours are used prior to July 31st in the year in which the hours were banked.
-Any hours in excess of eighty hours, which are not used by July 31st will be paid out.
-(Added March 1, 2004) - c) The City of Trail and C.U.P.E.
-Union Local 2087 are hereby in agreement that the mechanics will be allowed to bank their weekend on-call hours at straight time in the Overtime Bank, as per Article 10.4.3 a) of the d) Scheduling and use - A written request at least five (5) working days prior to the desired use of accumulated overtime as time off must be made.
+The City will allow employees to use the overtime banked based on a revolving bank, whereby once the maximum hours permitted are banked, the entire bank does not have to be used before additional overtime can be banked. - b) 4X4 shift operators will be permitted to bank up to one hundred and twenty (120) hours during the winter shift schedule, provided that hours banked in excess of eighty (80) hours are used prior to July 31st in the year in which the hours were banked.
+Any hours in excess of eighty hours, which are not used by July 31st will be paid out. - c) The City of Trail and C.U.P.E.
+Union Local 2087 are hereby in agreement that the mechanics will be allowed to bank their weekend on-call hours at straight time in the Overtime Bank, as per Article 10.3.3 a) of the Agreement, rather than be paid out for the hours on stand-by call as mentioned in Article 10.4.1. - d) Scheduling and use A written request at least five (5) working days prior to the desired use of accumulated overtime as time off must be made.
 The City shall grant use of accumulated overtime subject to operational requirements and at a time convenient to both the employee and the City.
 Further, it is recognized that the scheduling of annual vacations shall take precedence over accumulated overtime leave.
 Depending on the operational requirements of the City, the City may request, with mutual consent, that an employee utilize up to five (5) days in an employee's overtime bank provided five (5) days notice is provided.